This article was originally published on 8/27/2020

 - Technical: How is the site's technical SEO implementation (e.g. indexing, user experience, etc.)?

-While there are great high-level criteria, identifying specific metrics are needed to make this sort of analysis actionable.
+While there are great high-level criteria, identifying specific metrics is needed to make this sort of analysis actionable.
 Kevin via Brent suggested the following:

 - Third-party Authority Scores (e.g. Moz's Domain Authority, Ahref's Domain Rating, etc.) can provide quick insight to help you find potential sites to target.